uru2/google-drive-upload/README.md

     The commands that will be printed is explained below:

-1. Start the service `sh gsync-test.service.sh start`, where gsync-test is the service name
+1. First add the service to the system by `bash "gsync-test.service.sh" add`, where gsync-test is the service name.

+1. Start the service `bash "gsync-test.service.sh" start`.

     This is same as starting a sync job with command itself as mentioned in previous section.

-    To stop: `sh gsync-test.service.sh stop`
+    To stop: `bash "gsync-test.service.sh" stop`

-1. If you want the job to automatically start on boot, run `sh gsync-test.service.sh enable`
+1. If you want the job to automatically start on boot, run `bash "gsync-test.service.sh" enable`

-    To disable: `sh gsync-test.service.sh disable`
+    To disable: `bash "gsync-test.service.sh" disable`

 1. To see logs after a job has been started.

-    `sh gsync-test.service.sh logs`
+    `bash "gsync-test.service.sh" logs`

-1. To remove a job from system, `sh gsync-test.service.sh remove`
+1. To remove a job from system, `bash "gsync-test.service.sh" remove`

-You can use multiple commands at once, e.g: `sh gsync-test.service.sh start logs`, will start and show the logs.
+You can use multiple commands at once, e.g: `bash "gsync-test.service.sh" start logs`, will start and show the logs.

+Note: To print the systemd service, use `bash "gsync-test.service.sh" print`.

 Note: The script is merely a wrapper, it uses `systemctl` to start/stop/enable/disable the service and `journalctl` is used to show the logs.